Nature of Operations, Corporate History, and Going Concern

 References to the Company refer to the Company and its wholly-owned subsidiaries, Del Mar (BC), Callco and Exchangeco.

-For the six months ended December 31, 2019, the Company reported a loss of $3,345,922, and a negative cash flow from operations of $3,976,058.
-The Company had an accumulated deficit of $63,933,043 and had cash and cash equivalents of $6,348,038 as of December 31, 2019.
-The Company is in the development stage and has not generated any revenues to date.
+For the nine months ended March 31, 2020, the Company reported a loss of $5,302,904, and a negative cash flow from operations of $5,348,629.
+The Company had an accumulated deficit of $65,893,587 and had cash and cash equivalents of $4,973,378 as of March 31, 2020.
+The Company is in the development stage and has not generated any revenues to-date.
 The Company does not have the prospect of achieving revenues until such time that its product candidate is commercialized, or partnered, which may not ever occur.
 In the near future, the Company will require additional funding to maintain its clinical trials, research and development projects, and for general operations.
 These circumstances indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these condensed consolidated financial statements.

 Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern.
-Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements.
-The Company may tailor its drug candidate development program based on the amount of funding the Company is able to raise in the future.
+However, the coronavirus ("COVID-19") pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
+Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on the Company's ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
+The Company may not be able to raise sufficient additional capital and may tailor its drug candidate development program based on the amount of funding the Company is able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.